elarsaks/exotic-menu/README.md

 ## Setup and Running

 1. Download project from GitHub
-2. Run 'docker-compose up --build' in the project root
+2. Run 'yarn' at projects root to install application
-3. Wait until the application installs itself
+3. Run 'yarn docz:dev' to run application in development mode
-4. Test it on on http://localhost:8080/ && http://localhost:3000/ && http://localhost:3001/
+4. Test it on on http://localhost:8080